2.5 Gigabit vs. 10 Gigabit: Why 2.5 GbE Might Be the Best Choice for Your Network

 Bottom Line

-2.5 Gigabit Ethernet is the sweet spot for most home and small business networks in 2025.
+2.5 Gigabit Ethernet is the sweet spot for most home and small business networks in 2026.
 It delivers meaningful performance improvements over 1 Gbps at a fraction of the cost of 10G, works with existing Cat5e cabling, and consumes significantly less power.
-Reserve 10G for specific high-bandwidth connections (like NAS-to-switch links) rather than deploying it network-wide.
+Reserve 10G for specific high-bandwidth backbone connections (like NAS-to-switch or switch-to-switch links) rather than deploying it network-wide.

 Ready to upgrade your network to 2.5G?
 Our team can help you plan and implement the perfect network infrastructure for your needs.